KannonZenetism/zenetism-field-physics/zenetism/MP02_unified_metaphysics_ch4.md

 to harmonize with Being —

 has never been more urgent,
 or more possible.

 But to cross the threshold, we must:
-• Release rigid dogmas
+* Release rigid dogmas
-• Transcend outdated categories
+* Transcend outdated categories
-• Dismantle fear-driven thought
+* Dismantle fear-driven thought

 We must become
 **transparent to revelation** —
 even when revelation shifts
 as we cohere.

 📱⤈↑

 ---

-### **4.67 This Treatise Is Not an Ending**
+### 4.67 This Treatise Is Not an Ending

 This work is not the final word.
 It is a **living guide** —
 a sacred cartography
 for those ready to explore
 the **multidimensional terrain of Being**.

 It points not to:
-• Belief → but to realization
+* Belief → but to realization
-• Authority → but to alignment
+* Authority → but to alignment
-• Salvation → but to transformation
+* Salvation → but to transformation

 The time has come.
 The soul stirs.